abhinavkumar17/arch-drift-detection/README.md

 | `Source/`                      |   7   |   2,613 |  1.6% |
 | **`comment` tier (total)**     | **8** | **4,014** | **2.5%** |

 So 97.5% of what the model reads, it cannot comment on.
-That is by design.

 ---